MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-19H1.md

 - **DecisionMediaCenter_RS5**  The count of the number of this particular object type present on this device.
 - **DecisionMediaCenter_RS5Setup**  The count of the number of this particular object type present on this device.
 - **DecisionMediaCenter_TH2**  The count of the number of this particular object type present on this device.
-- **DecisionSystemBios_19A**  No content is currently available.
+- **DecisionSystemBios_19A**  The count of the number of this particular object type present on this device.
-- **DecisionSystemBios_19ASetup**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
+- **DecisionSystemBios_19ASetup**  The count of the number of this particular object type present on this device.
 - **DecisionSystemBios_19H1**  The count of the number of this particular object type present on this device.
 - **DecisionSystemBios_19H1Setup**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
 - **DecisionSystemBios_RS4**  The total DecisionSystemBios objects targeting Windows 10 version, 1803 present on this device.
 - **DecisionSystemBios_RS5**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
-- **DecisionSystemBios_RS5Setup**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
+- **DecisionSystemBios_RS5Setup**  The count of the number of this particular object type present on this device.
 - **DecisionSystemBios_TH2**  The count of the number of this particular object type present on this device.
 - **InventoryApplicationFile**  The count of the number of this particular object type present on this device.
 - **InventoryLanguagePack**  The count of the number of this particular object type present on this device.